 Misconception 1: Location, Location, Location

-This is perhaps the biggest misconception of them all when it comes to Landscape Photography.
+This is perhaps the biggest misconceptions in landscape photography of them all when it comes to Landscape Photography.
 We’re constantly fed locations and images and told we have to be at the best spot at the best time.
 If this is true, let me ask a question: How many more images of Tunnel View do you need to see?
 How about Mesa Arch?
 How about..and so on and so on.
 I believe there is so much more of importance when photographing a landscape than a specific location at a specific time.
 This is a formulaic approach which yields predictable and completely unoriginal images.
 It’s one thing to go to a location to “get the shot” but I have to believe there is more to Landscape Photography than this, don’t you?
 Perhaps this is a different genre, “Viewpoint Photography”?

 Let’s expand this topic a little and think of another location: Zion National Park.
 There are a few known locations there (The same old bridge shot) but wouldn’t you think there are a million other locations inside this 229 square mile park besides the same ones you’ve seen a thousand times?
 There are.
 The point is that there are many popular locations but that alone doesn’t define Landscape Photography.
 A simple step away from any given road in Zion National Park will lead to unexpected discoveries, new compositions, surprises and scenes far more rewarding than something predictable and repetitive.
 This same approach can be taken at any location you’re already aware of and usually leads to a more interesting photograph and always one which you can call your own.